IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Navigation Drawer

-Use the Navigation Drawer Component Symbol to implement application-level navigation by placing it at left border of the screen with any number of items, allowing browsing between their associated views.
+Use the Navigation Drawer Component to implement application-level navigation by placing it at the left border of the screen with any number of items, allowing browsing between their associated views.
 It is usually used in combination with a [Navbar](navbar.md).
 The Navigation Drawer is visually identical to the [Ignite UI for Angular Navigation Drawer Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/navdrawer.html)

 ### Navigation Drawer Demo